 Sources for the 2024 Showdown included a Kaleidescape Strato V movie player loaded with both 4K and 1080p HD movies and clips and a Panasonic UHD Blu-ray Player.
 A matrix HDMI switch from AVPro delivered an identical video signal to each projector with identical HDMI cables of the same length used for each display.
 100-inch reference ALR (Ambient Light Rejecting) screens from Spectra Projection were used with each projector.

-Over the course of approximately eight hours, we examined each projector with a series of video clips and stills each chosen to highlight specific areas of functionality.
+Over the course of approximately eight hours, we examined each projector with a series of video clips and stills each chosen to highlight specific areas of video performance.
 We rated each UST projector from 1 to 10 on a variety of factors, with a separate section for SDR (Standard Dynamic Range) as we’d see on most live broadcasts and standard Blu-Ray Discs and for HDR (High Dynamic Range) as we’d see on UHD Blu-ray Discs, Kaleidescape and premium streaming services.
 Also, at the end of the testing, each judge was asked to list their top three favorites for SDR content, HDR content and overall.
 This would be used to pick an overall winner, even if the compositive scores for each projector differed from the judges’ overall picks.

 Viewing Impressions